U-Company/python-private-service-layout/deployments/README.md

     http://<private-docker-registry>/v2/<image-name>/tags/list

-If you want remove specific version, you can do this:
+If you want remove specific version from pypi-registry, you can do this:

     curl --form ":action=remove_pkg" --form "name=$mypackage" --form "version=0.0.0"